-If you want to achieve a tax loss with minimal change in your portfolio's asset allocation, keep in mind the wash sale rule.
+If you want to achieve a tax loss with minimal change in your portfolio's asset allocation, consider the wash sale rule.
 It prevents you from taking a loss on a security if you buy a substantially identical security (or an option to buy such a security) within 30 days before or after you sell the security that created the loss.
-You can then recognize the loss only when you sell the replacement security.
+You can recognize the loss only when you sell the replacement security.